Kxffie/email-spam-bot/README.md

 ## Editing

-No editing needed, just fill out the required questions.
+Fill out the required questions and edit the main.py to change the lines etc

 ## Links